BesTKiLLeR4050/fivem-paintball/README.md

 A paintball mini-game script for FiveM servers! (esx_paintball)

 **!!!
 IMPORTANT NOTE !!!**
-Make sure the resource name is **fivem-paintball**, if you want to change this locate this file: **html/assets/js/script.js**, open the file and edit the resource name in second line.
+* Make sure the resource name is **fivem-paintball**!
+* If you want to change this, locate this file: **html/assets/js/script.js**, open the file and edit the resource name in second line.

 **Script Dependencies:**